ClementAcher/WebsiteMonitoring/README.md

 After choosing the number of server you want to run, a JSON file will automatically be created and added to the `file_to_import` folder, so that you can easily add them in the app!

+#### `RandomStateServer.py`

+RandomStateServer.py is a script similar to the previous one.
+It creates a server (and only one), that will automatically randomly timeout from time to time.

+The probability of timing out is defined at the beginning of the Python script, and can be easily changed.
+It is initially set at 0.2, so that alerts will often be triggered.

 ## License